 Your garage refrigerator running longer results in more strain on the compressor and other components.
 The harder it works, the shorter its lifespan will be.

-Can You Use Your Fridge in a Garage in Winter?
+Can You Use Your Refrigerator in an Unheated Garage in Winter?

 It stands to reason that refrigerators don’t like heat.
 But what happens in the winter when it starts to get colder?